 The administrative capital of the sun-drenched Balearic Islands off the eastern coast of Spain, Palma de Mallorca sweeps elegantly around the curve of a vast natural bay.
 The landscape is dominated by the hulk of Bellver Castle on the hilltop and the majestic Catalan-Gothic cathedral, La Seu, which presides over the eastern end of the bay.

 Palm trees line the waterfront, while thousands of yachts bob in the sparkling water.
 It’s easy to see how Mallorca is a favorite vacation destination of the Spanish royal family.

 Most of the city’s sights are clustered in the medieval quarter around the cathedral, a place of worship that dates back to the 13th century, which took 400 years to complete.
-It’s a dramatic structure with towering flying buttresses and soaring pinnacles; its exterior is beautifully floodlit at night.
+This spectacular Spain landmark exudes a dramatic structure with towering flying buttresses and soaring pinnacles; its exterior is beautifully floodlit at night.
 Inside, you can admire the largest rose window in Europe and the wrought-iron altar canopy in the modernista style of Barcelona’s most famous son, Antoni Gaudi.